Specialist No Win, No Fee Solicitors

-The professional personal injury solicitors at Smith Jones have substantial experience dealing with all degrees of leg injuries, from minor ones to more serious long-term complications.
+The professional team at Smith Jones have substantial experience dealing with all degrees of injuries, from minor ones to more serious long-term complications.
 If someone else was at fault for the accident that caused your leg injury, then you may be able to claim compensation.
 While it will not fully make up for the injury and the resulting suffering, gaining compensation can help you with medical bills, any home adaptations and loss of earnings.

 What Kinds of Leg Injury Can Be Claimed For?

 When further complications do arise, often the leg injury will be classed as moderate to severe, with the most serious injuries occasionally resulting in a full or partial leg amputation.
-The more severe the fracture to the leg is, such as in instances of compound fractures or avulsion fractures, the more compensation that you may be eligible to claim.
+The more severe the fracture to the leg is, such as in instances of compound fractures or avulsion fractures, the more compensation that you may be eligible when claiming for a leg injury

 How Do I Claim for a Leg Injury?